JOIN keyword

 join multiple columns.

-For example, the following two tables contain identical column names last_name
+For example, the following two tables contain identical column names symbol

 :